2020 Vermont elections: Candidates

-(*Hoffer won the Democratic and Republican nominations.
-Ericson, who is not a member of the Progressive Party, won the primary election, however the Progressive state committee endorsed Hoffer for reelection.
-Hoffer had previously been nominated by both the Democratic and Progressive Parties in elections from 2010 to 2018.)
+Hoffer won the Democratic and Republican nominations.
+Ericson, who was not a member of the Progressive Party, won the primary election.
+However, the Progressive state committee endorsed Hoffer for reelection.
+He had previously been nominated by both the Democratic and Progressive Parties in elections from 2010 to 2018.

-State Legislature
+State legislature

 All 30 seats in the Vermont Senate and all 150 seats of the Vermont House of Representatives were up for election.
-The balance of political power remained the same in each chamber with Democrats having large majorities in both, however Republicans made very small gains in both chambers.
+The balance of political power remained the same in each chamber, with Democrats having large majorities in both; however, Republicans made very small gains in both chambers.
 While those gains were small, they allowed Republicans to break the Democrat/Progressive supermajority in the state house.
 This could potentially lead to any veto from Governor Phil Scott being upheld under these new circumstances.